 - And, once a project has over 8 backers, a rotating selection of who’s pledged (Only backers with profile images will be displayed).

 The Survey tool in the creator tools menu makes it easy to collect mailing addresses, shirt sizes, reward options, or anything else you need to fulfill rewards.

 1) Go to your project page.

-2) Click the "Manage Surveys" link in the creator tools menu on the left to start creating your surveys.
+2) Click the "Reward Surveys" link in the creator tools menu on the left to start creating your surveys.
 You can make your questions open answer or multiple choice.
 You can also allow backers to update their shipping information.